qatrackplus/qatrackplus/deploy/docker/README.md

 WARNING

 This is a development version of QATrack+ and a developmental install method.
-It is undergoing iterative development, is not currentl stable, and has not been sufficiently tested.
+It is undergoing iterative development, is not currently stable, and has not been sufficiently tested.

 ## Prerequisites